jacobadedoyin/Azure-Projects/AZ104/01-Identity-and-Governance/README.md

 > **Figure 4:** *Flexible guardrail deployment via PowerShell.*

 ### 🛑 The Result: Hard Governance
 By embedding this logic into the Resource Provider layer, I established a "Hard Guardrail."
-It is now technically impossible for any user—accidental or otherwise to provision high-cost resources that exceed the allocated budget.
+It is now technically impossible for any user—accidental or otherwise—to provision high-cost resources that exceed the allocated budget.

 <img src="./images/05-create-large-vm.png" width="700" alt="Policy block">